-- 2.1 This Agreement is intended to foster and build upon a positive and respectful government-to-government relationship that: - enables the Parties to work creatively and collaboratively towards the full potential of the vision in the New Relationship, the principles of the Transformative Change Accord and apply Shared Decision Making; - (b) maintains the Shared Decision Framework, Fish and Wildlife Framework and Conservancies, Parks and Protected Areas Framework with the aim that these entities shall: - be efficient and effective: - provide for the Kaska and the Province to collaboratively manage the implementation of the Shared Decisions on lands, water and resources through Responses or Recommendations incorporated into Shared Decisions, utilizing annual performance reviews, or Strategic Shared Decisions; - iii. consider all sources of knowledge, including Traditional Knowledge; - iv. respect and acknowledge Kaska Aboriginal Rights and Title; - v. support the engagement of the Kaska on a government-to-government basis by providing capacity for the Kaska; - vi. facilitate economic development; and - vii. support an integrated management approach to lands, water and resources in the Kaska Traditional Territory; - achieves meaningful engagement, a shared understanding of each Party's respective interests and more informed decisions; and - (d) creates opportunities for resource revenue benefit sharing agreements, and other agreements to be negotiated with Provincial Agencies.
+- 2.1 This Agreement is intended to foster and build upon a positive and respectful government-togovernment relationship that: - (a) enables the Parties to work creatively and collaboratively towards the full potential of the vision in the New Relationship and the principles of the Transformative Change Accord, and in applying Shared Decision Making; - (b) maintains the Shared Decision Framework, Fish and Wildlife Framework, Conservancies, Parks, Ecological Reserves, and Protected Areas Collaborative Management Framework, and Mines and Mining Activities Framework with the aim that these entities shall: - i. be efficient and effective; - ii. provide for the Kaska Dena and the Province to collaboratively manage the implementation of Shared Decisions through Responses or Recommendations;

+- iii. consider all sources of knowledge, including Traditional Knowledge; - iv. respect and acknowledge Kaska Dena Aboriginal Rights; - v. support the engagement of the Kaska Dena on a government-to-government basis by providing capacity for the Kaska Dena; - vi. facilitate economic development; and - vii. support an integrated management approach to lands, water and resources in the Kaska Dena Traditional Territory; - (c) achieves meaningful engagement as a shared understanding of each Party's respective interests and leads to more informed decisions; and - (d) creates opportunities for the Parties to collaborate on the facilitation of economic development including the possibility of resource revenue benefit sharing agreements or other similar agreements to be negotiated with Provincial Agencies.